ArnaldoTrujillo/castorflex-blog/source/_posts/2013-04-12-making-a-bounce-animation-for-your-sliding-menu.markdown

 {% img center /images/interpolators.png %}

-So basically, we just have to create a custom bounce interpolator.
+The problem here with the sdk interpolators, is that they create values from 0 (for t=0) to x (for t=1).
+As the sliding menu needs to be closed at the end of the animation, we need to create a custom bounce interpolator.
 Here is the function:

 $$
 \begin{align}